benday-inc/demo-NgWebApiWithAuth/angular-app/README.md

-# DemoApp
+# DemoApp - Angular & WebAPI Authentication Demo

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.0.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.0 and updated to Angular 20.

+## Angular Version
+This demo uses Angular 20 (released May 2025).

+### What's New in v20 for .NET Developers:
+- Cleaner template syntax (@if/@for) that's more like Razor/C#
+- Standalone components by default (less boilerplate)
+- Simplified project structure
+- Same great TypeScript support you expect

+### Requirements:
+- Node.js 20.19+ or 22.12+ (Angular 20 requirement)
+- TypeScript 5.8 or higher
+- Visual Studio Code or Visual Studio 2022

 ## Development server